-Dr. Price joined the Department of Geography in 2018, bringing his expertise in tourism and human geography to Ball State University.
+Dr. Will Price joined the Department of Geography in 2018, bringing his expertise in tourism and human geography to Ball State University.
 We asked Dr. Price a few questions and to get to know him a little better!

 How are you enjoying being a faculty member here at Ball State?